scanabc/open/README.md

 * We reflected the implications of different technical choices to collaboration:
   * in-house development,
   * collaboration with scanabc companies, and
-  * collaboration with scanabc partners (F-Solutions, Remod, etc..)
+  * collaboration with scanabc partners (F-Solutions, Remod, etc...)
 * Sales vectors.
 Positioning SensorFu tech:
   * Simplified: "I get this problem, and easy to jump on-board"
   * Positioning through long term vision - longer term work as the